peacockcarter/magento-filter-payment-methods-on-shipping-address/README.md

-# Filter Payment methods on Shipping Address
+# Magento 1.x - Filter Payment methods on Shipping Address

-Adds the ability to filter core payment methods based on shipping country.
-Can still filter on billing country, or both if required.
+Adds the ability to filter core payment methods based on shipping country in Magento 1.x Can still filter on billing country, or both if required.

 Using a none core payment method?